MaryKenneth/naive_bayes_humor_app/README.md

 ## Project Structure

-humor_style_classifier_app/
+naive_bayes_humor_app/
 - app.py                                   # The main Flask application file
 - templates/index.html                     # HTML template for the homepage
-- ali_xgboost_humour_model.pkl   # Pre-trained XGBoost model
+- naive_bayes_humor_classifier_model.pkl   # Naive Bayes model
 - requirements.txt                         # Lists all the dependencies needed to run the project
 - README.md                                # This README file

 ## Technologies Used

 - **Flask**: For building the web application.
-- **XGBoost**: For training the humor classification model.
-- **Sentence Transformers**: For embedding the text input.

 ## Contributing